ec5ug/chikhapo/chikhapo_pkg/README.md

 Translation:<|START_OF_TURN_TOKEN|><|CHATBOT_TOKEN|>decision
 ---
 ```
-The parsed model output here would be `decision`.
+The parsed model output for this source word would be `decision`.

 We expect outputs to be placed in a JSON file with the following format: